CurveDocs/docs/docs/user/llamalend/supplying.md

 Llamalend's lending markets operate through a traditional lending model where you supply assets to earn yield:

 - **Vaults**: Vaults are the smart contracts where users can deposit (lend) their assets and borrowers borrow from.
-Each market has its own vault that manages the specific collateral and debt token pair.
+Each market has its own vault that manages the specific debt token.
 - **Supply Process**: You deposit your assets (like crvUSD) into lending market vaults.
 These assets become available for borrowers to use as collateral or debt tokens.
 - **Yield Generation**: You earn interest from borrowers who pay rates based on market utilization and demand.
 Higher utilization typically means higher yields for suppliers.
 - **Liquidity Provision**: Your supplied assets provide the liquidity that enables borrowing on the platform.
 The more assets supplied, the more borrowing capacity available.